BIH-MDC-Genomics-Platform/2026-10-12-bioc-scrnaseq-workshop/index.md

 # More detailed instructions (including how to fill these variables for an # online workshop) are available at https://carpentries.github.io/workshop-template/customization/index.html#yaml-header
 # Required variables
 venue: "BIH/MDC Genomics Platform"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Luisenstraße 65, 10117 Berlin"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Room 04 343 (Duska Dragun), Rahel Hirsch Center (RHC), Luisenstraße 65, 10117 Berlin"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "de"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "52.527106"     # decimal latitude of workshop venue - this should be a number greater than or equal to -90, and less than or equal to 90 (use https://www.latlong.net/)